 I chose to lend him the money, and in the next 10 days, he paid me back along with the interest.

-Apart from that, I continued with this practice a few more times, coming up with $10 or $20 of profit.
-Considering that the sums I lent weren’t huge and that the money came in the almost entirely passive way, I was more than satisfied with the results.
+Apart from that, I continued with this practice a few more times, coming up with $10 or $20 in profit quckly.
+Considering that the sums I lent weren’t huge and that the money came in an almost entirely passive way, I was more than satisfied with the results.

 Take into account that some people can ask for large sums of money, but I wasn’t willing to take that risk.
 For example, I once stumbled upon a user with a good track record, asking for $2,000, and he offered a $500 interest.
 You might be braver than I was, but I suggest not to be 😉